GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 :::{figure} /_files/dea-coastalecosystems/classification_bermagui_2021_LTC.png

-**Figure 1** Bermagui, NSW.
-Above: the 2021 low-tide [DEA Tidal Composite](/data/product/dea-tidal-composites/).
-Below: the 2021 DEA Coastal Ecosystems classification layer.
+**Figure 1.** Bermagui, NSW.
+Top: The 2021 low-tide [DEA Tidal Composite](/data/product/dea-tidal-composites/).
+Bottom: The 2021 DEA Coastal Ecosystems classification layer.

 :::

 #### Probability layers (mangrove-prob, saltmarsh-prob, saltflat-prob, seagrass-prob)

-Individual ecosystem probability layers are provided as supporting datasets to aid the interpretation of extents for four ecosystem classes, Mangrove, Saltmarsh, Saltflat and Intertidal Seagrass (Fig 2).
+Individual ecosystem probability layers are provided as supporting datasets to aid the interpretation of extents for four ecosystem classes: Mangrove, Saltmarsh, Saltflat and Intertidal Seagrass (Figure 2).
 Probability values in these layers represent the percentage of random-forest trees that vote at each pixel for a given ecosystem in the relevant [Machine Learning model](#model-training); the Ecosystem Model (Mangroves, Saltmarsh, Saltflat) or the Intertidal Model (Intertidal Seagrass).

 The Intertidal class within the Intertidal model has been fixed to the extent of the [DEA Intertidal Extents product](/data/product/dea-intertidal/?tab=description#core-product-layers) (see [Ecosystem Prediction](#ecosystem-prediction)), so the probability layer for this ecosystem is not provided.
 As the Intertidal Seagrass is modelled within this fixed extent, the corresponding probability layer is also constrained to these extents.

 Probabilities for layers in the Ecosystem Model (Mangroves, Saltmarsh and Saltflat) are masked below 20% probability to remove very low confidence pixels and noise from the dataset to improve interpretability.

 The Saltflat ecosystem has been excluded from the classification product layer, though the probability layer generated for this ecosystem as part of the Ecosystem Model has been provided.
-Reasoning and further discussion on this decision can be found in the [Caveats and Limitations](./?tab=quality#saltflat-mapping) section.
+Reasoning and further discussion on this decision can be found in the [Caveats and Limitations](./?tab=quality) section.

-Further information on how these Probability layers can be individually interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, can be found in the [Caveats and Limitations](./?tab=quality#interpretation-of-probability-layers-and-implications-for-change-applications).
+Further information on how these Probability layers can be individually interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, can be found in the Caveats and Limitations.

 :::{figure} /_files/dea-coastalecosystems/probabilities_Bermagui_2021.png

-**Figure 2** Bermagui, NSW.
+**Figure 2.** Bermagui, NSW.
 DEA Coastal Ecosystems probability layers.

 :::